microsoft/InQRy/README.md

 #### Windows
 ##### Requirements
 - Windows 10
-- Python 3.4.4 (required)
+- Python 3.4 or 3.5 (Will _not_ build on Python 3.6 or later)
-- pyinstaller (3.3dev)
+- pyinstaller (3.2.1 or later)

 ##### Instructions
 - clone the repository
-- `pyinstaller --onefile --windowed --icon inqry.ico InQRy.py`
+- `pyinstaller --onefile --icon inqry.ico InQRy.py`
 - **InQRy.exe** is in `dist/`

 ### Description